markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/visibility.md

                        <b>Summary:</b>
         <br>

-The feedback from students indicates that there are specific concerns regarding the adequacy of lighting within the university, particularly in the bathrooms and shower areas of the housing facilities.
-The students have expressed that these areas are not sufficiently bright, which impacts their satisfaction with the campus amenities.
-Additionally, there is a mention of some areas on campus that could benefit from improved lighting.
-While the comment about it being "pretty cloudy" could refer to weather conditions, it may also suggest that the overall ambiance or lighting in certain locations feels dim or gloomy.
+Based on the provided snippet, there appears to be a concern regarding inadequate lighting within the university.
+The specific feedback indicates that at least one area or aspect of the campus is considered "very poorly lit."
+This suggests that the lighting levels may not be sufficient for students to feel comfortable and secure, which could potentially affect their ability to navigate the campus safely or study effectively in certain locations.

         <br>
         <br>